qtumproject/qtumbook/part2/erc20-token.md

        owner: qdgznat81MfTHZUrQrLZDZteAx212X4Wjj
 ```

 Note that the contract has an `owner`.
-This is the address of the UXTO used to create this contract.
+This is the address of the UTXO used to create this contract.
 We'll see in just a bit how you can act as the owner of this contract, to perform administrative tasks protected by the `onlyOwner` modifier.

 You can find information about the deployed contracts in `solar.development.json`.

-# The Owner UXTO Address
+# The Owner UTXO Address

-The main difference between QTUM and Ethereum is that QTUM is built on Bitcoin's UXTO model, and Ethereum has its own account model, as we've seen in the [QTUM UXTO](../part1/uxtos-balances.md) chapter.
+The main difference between QTUM and Ethereum is that QTUM is built on Bitcoin's UTXO model, and Ethereum has its own account model, as we've seen in the [QTUM UTXO](../part1/uxtos-balances.md) chapter.

-The implication is that each time a contract is deployed a different UXTO from the wallet is used, and that UXTO becomes the "owner" of the contract.
-In other words, the address of the UXTO that is spent is the `msg.sender` of a transaction.
+The implication is that each time a contract is deployed a different UTXO from the wallet is used, and that UTXO becomes the "owner" of the contract.
+In other words, the address of the UTXO that is spent is the `msg.sender` of a transaction.

 Now, let's look at the method `mint`: